Is quantum computing green? An estimate for an energy-efficiency quantum advantage: Acknowledgments

 We gratefully appreciate the contributions from Florian Meinert and Tilman Pfau on the energy consumption of the Rydberg platform.
 We thank Marco Ballarin, Phila Rembold, and Pietro Silvi for useful discussions and feedback.

-We acknowledge funding from the German Federal Ministry of Education and Research (BMBF) under the funding program quantum technologies $-$ from basic research to market $-$ with the grant QRydDemo, the Italian PRIN 2017, the EU-QuantERA projects QuantHEP and T-NISQ, and the WCRI-Quantum Computing and Simulation Center of Padova University.
+We acknowledge funding from the German Federal Ministry of Education and Research (BMBF) under the funding program quantum technologies $-$ from basic research to market $-$ with the grant QRydDemo, the Italian PRIN 2017, the EU-QuantERA projects QuantHEP and T-NISQ, the EU project TEXTAROSSA, and the WCRI-Quantum Computing and Simulation Center of Padova University.